-But before anything is "flopped", a card must be burned.
+Before anything is "flopped", a card must be burned.
 The dealer will deal one face down card into the muck.
 After the burn card, the dealer will deal three cards face up in the center of the poker table.
 These three cards are called "community cards" which are available to all players for potential use to make a poker hand.
 The area in which these cards lie on the table is commonly referred to as the "board".

 Now the flop has landed on the "board" and all players now have seven cards available to make their hand, the four "hole" cards that were dealt on the opening round and now three "community cards" which all players may use.
-In Omaha High, a poker hand must consist of exactly two face down cards and three community cards.
+In Omaha Hi/Lo, each poker hand must consist of exactly two face down cards and three community cards.
 The rule of the determination of the action is as follows.

 After the opening deal, the player who is seated closest to the left of the button shall have the initial action for the remainder of the game.
 If the player who has the button folds, then the button is still active and will remain in front of that player's seat to keep the position of the button constant throughout that game.